Tilly Fleischer: Career

+From 1929-1935, Fleischer ranked in the top 10 lists in the shot put and javelin.
+She won four German championships-- the 4x100 relay team in 1931 and 1933, and the javelin throw in 1932 and 1936.
+Additionally, Fleischer set two world records in shot put in 1929 (12.40 m) and 1930 (12.88 m).

 Fleischer travelled across the Atlantic Ocean on board the SS Europa with the other members of the German team and then across the United States by train to Los Angeles in order to compete at the 1932 Summer Olympics.
 At the 1932 Games, she went in as one of the favourites for the gold medal in the women's javelin along with Ellen Braumüller.
 In the competition, she finished third, while Braumüller took the silver medal.
 American Babe Zaharias won the gold medal.
 She also competed in the Women's 4 x 100 metres relay with teammates Grete Heublein, Marie Dollinger and Braumüller.
 The team came in the sixth and final position out of the teams that entered the race.
 She also finished fourth in the women's discus throw, just outside the medal positions.

 Whilst competing at the 1936 Summer Olympics, she broke the Olympic record for the women's javelin throw twice during the rounds of the competition.
 She threw a javelin 148 feet, 2 25/32 inches, beating the previous record holder by over five inches.
 In so doing, she became the first German woman to win a gold medal at an Olympics event.
 As opposed to the 1932 Games, the javelin event was the only competition she entered at the 1936 Games.

 After Fleischer won the javelin event, she was taken, along with the other two medallists, to meet Adolf Hitler.
 She was congratulated by the German leader and Hermann Göring and posed for photographs.
 Hitler was later warned by Olympic officials that heads of states were not permitted to conduct such congratulations, which in 1984 was what Willi Daume claimed had prevented Hitler from congratulating gold medallist Jesse Owens, causing the story that the Nazi leader refused to shake his hand.

 After retiring from athletics Fleischer became involved in handball and played for Eintracht Frankfurt handball club, winning the German championship in 1943.